Stormlord

 Stormlord is a platform game developed and published by Hewson Consultants in 1989.
 It was released for the ZX Spectrum, Commodore 64, Amiga, Atari ST, Amstrad CPC, and MS-DOS.
-It was made on the Sega Genesis by Punk Development for Razorsoft and published in 1990.
+It was ported to the Sega Genesis by Punk Development for RazorSoft and published in 1990.

 It was followed by a sequel, Deliverance: Stormlord II.

 Gameplay

 The player can eliminate enemies by throwing a star-like weapon and travel rapidly from place to place by means of a particularly-powerful trampoline.
 In certain versions, this was replaced by a falcon.
 However, sometimes the journeys must be carefully planned out, since the falcon can transport the player on one-way trips, and if all fairies have not been freed from the previous area, it will be impossible to win.
 The player has a limited amount of time to finish (before the sunset).

 Versions

-Sega of America pulled the Genesis edition of the game off the market and forced Razorsoft to give clothing to cover up the fairies' bare breasts.
-Indeed, certain advertisements for the game often made note of the controversy.
-In August 1991 Sega also announced that it was bringing legal action against RazorSoft for unauthorized use of Sega's "trademarks, copyrights and logos," and a breach of contract.
-However, programmer Kevin Seghetti stated that the changes on the Genesis version were undertaken voluntarily.
+Razorsoft, in order to publish the Genesis release in the American market, requested that Punk Development add clothing to cover up the fairies' bare breasts.

 When Amstrad Action gave the complete CPC version of the game away on their free covertape, they edited the game to conceal the controversial fairy graphics with a black square, with the intention of avoiding controversy with their young readership or their parents.